-Illiquid investments may be included in this fund to enhance the fund's projected long-term returns.
+Illiquid investments - assets that may not be sold or disposed of in the ordinary course of business within a 31 consecutive calendar day period at approximately the value at which the fund has valued the assets may be included in this fund to enhance the fund's projected long-term returns.
 However, the fund's investment policy limits illiquid investments to no greater than 15% of fund assets at market value.